Introduction

 set_focus

-on multiple components with a single frame.
+on multiple components within a single frame.
 This will result in

 multiple components receiving both on_focus